SoftwareHeritage/swh-web/docs/uri-scheme-browse-release.rst

     :param string sha1_git: hexadecimal representation for the **sha1_git** identifier of a release
     :statuscode 200: no error
-    :statuscode 404: requested release can not be found in the archive
+    :statuscode 404: requested release cannot be found in the archive

     **Examples:**